MSRConnections/Azure-training-course/Content/Data Lake/Data Lake Store + Analytics HOL.md

 <a name="Overview"></a>
 ## Overview ##

+[Azure Data Lake](https://azure.microsoft.com/en-us/solutions/data-lake/) enables you to capture data of any size, type, and velocity in one place in order to explore, analyze, and process the data in a platform-agnostic manner using tools and languages you already know.
+It works with existing IT investments for identity, management, and security.
+It also integrates seamlessly with operational stores and data warehouses.

-Azure Data Lake enables you to capture data of any size, type, and ingestion speed in one single place for operational and exploratory analytics.
-It consists of two primary elements, Data Lake Store and Data Lake Analytics.
-Azure Data Lake Store is an enterprise-wide hyper-scale repository for big data analytic workloads.
-Azure Data Lake Analytics is an easy-to-learn data query and analytics engine based on a new query language called U-SQL, which combines elements of traditional SQL syntax with powerful expression support and programmatic extensibility.
+Data Lake consists of two primary elements: Data Lake Store and Data Lake Analytics.
+Azure Data Lake Store is an enterprise-wide hyper-scale repository for big-data analytical workloads.
+Azure Data Lake Analytics is an easy-to-learn query and analytics engine based on a new query language called U-SQL, which combines elements of traditional SQL syntax with powerful expression support and programmatic extensibility.
 This lab will introduce you to Data Lake Store and Data Lake Analytics and walk you through a handful of typical user scenarios for each.

 <a name="Objectives"></a>
 ### Objectives ###